mindspore-ai/docs/docs/lite/docs/source_en/infer/quick_start.md

 ### Configuring MindSpore Lite Dependencies

-When MindSpore C++ APIs are called at the Android JNI layer, related library files are required.
+When MindSpore Lite C++ APIs are called at the Android JNI layer, related library files are required.
 You can use MindSpore Lite [source code compilation](https://www.mindspore.cn/lite/docs/en/master/build/build.html) to generate the `mindspore-lite-{version}-android-{arch}.tar.gz` library package and extract it (contains the `libmindspore-lite.so` library file and related header files).
 In this case, you need to use the compile command of generate with image preprocessing module.

 > version: Version number of the .tar package, which is the same as the version of the compiled branch code.
 >